mavnn/mavnn.github.com/source/_posts/2015-02-02-persistent-data-structures.markdown

 comments: true
 categories: [15below,programming]
 ---
-In last weeks [Developer Education session](/keeping-up-with-the-latest-hammer/) at [15below](http://15below.com) we had a look at immutable and persistent data structures, and why you'd want to use them.
+In last week's [Developer Education session](/keeping-up-with-the-latest-hammer/) at [15below](http://15below.com) we had a look at immutable and persistent data structures, and why you'd want to use them.

-> TD;LR version: are you writing performance critical, real time code?
+> TL;DR version: are you writing performance critical, real time code?
 Do you have less memory available than a low end smart phone?
 No?
 >
 > Use immutable data types everywhere you can.